HarshitSharma1105/B-compiler/README.md

 # Build Process
 For compiling the compiler :
     -g++ main.cpp -o main.exe
-For running the compiler with or without debuf info :
+For running the compiler with or without debug info :
     ./main.exe test.b debug/nodebug;
-For running the generated MIPS Assemlby:
+For running the generated MIPS Assembly:

-QtSpim.exe -file output.asm;  (Opens a QtSpim window, have to click run button to execute) OR java -jar Mars4_5.jar sm output.asm
+You need Java installed and the Mars4_5.jar file provided in this repo.
+The compiler will automatically call the pipeline for you /